Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/portfolio/portfolio_review/negative_performance_variant_01.md

 ## Performance Attribution

+### Sector Allocation Effects

-**Sector Allocation Effects**: Our overweight positioning in Information Technology and Communication Services detracted from relative performance during the quarter as these sectors underperformed the broader market.
+Our overweight positioning in Information Technology and Communication Services detracted from relative performance during the quarter as these sectors underperformed the broader market.
 Conversely, our underweight to Energy and Materials proved costly as commodity-related sectors rallied on supply concerns and inflation hedging dynamics.

+### Stock Selection

-**Stock Selection**: Security selection was modestly positive in aggregate, with several portfolio holdings delivering strong company-specific performance despite challenging sector conditions.
+Security selection was modestly positive in aggregate, with several portfolio holdings delivering strong company-specific performance despite challenging sector conditions.
 Our largest position, {{LARGEST_POSITION_NAME}} ({{LARGEST_POSITION_WEIGHT}}% of portfolio), performed in line with sector averages.
 Several mid-cap technology holdings demonstrated resilience, beating sector performance through strong execution and earnings results.

+### Active Management Decisions

-**Active Management Decisions**: We maintained discipline around our strategic themes during the volatility, resisting pressure to abandon long-term convictions for short-term performance improvement.
+We maintained discipline around our strategic themes during the volatility, resisting pressure to abandon long-term convictions for short-term performance improvement.
 We did trim certain positions that had appreciated significantly prior to the quarter, which provided some downside protection.
 These proceeds were redeployed into higher-conviction names that had sold off on sector weakness rather than company-specific concerns.

 ---